« View All Posts

 Tip #3: Follow Reduced Speed Limits

-Tip #4: Be Extra Alert and Drive Defensively
+Tip #4: Be Alert and Drive Defensively

 According to the Department of Transportation (DOT) Federal Highway Administration, nearly 30 percent of work zone crashes involve large trucks.
 That’s a big number.

-Be hyper-vigilant when driving in work zones — not just for other drivers, but also for signs alerting you of upcoming work, changing speeds and workers and flaggers.
+Be hyper-vigilant when driving in work zones — not just for other drivers, but also for signs alerting you of upcoming work, changing speeds, and workers and flaggers.

 Typically speaking, the general public is more impatient on the roads and you’re in their way.
 Pay close attention to their behaviors and give them extra space.
 Anticipate what they’ll do.
 It isn’t uncommon for them to try to slide in front of you at the last minute before a work zone starts.